io-classic/System/BareMetala.md

 ## [MODULE BareMetala](https://github.com/io-core/Build/blob/main/BareMetala.Mod)
+Module BareMetala exercises features of the compiler in bringing Oberon up from bare metal on 32-bit ARM.

 Module BareMetala exercises features of the compiler in bringing Oberon up from bare metal on 32-bit ARM..